maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Useful tools to have for this bot

+* ### Create metadata file on your phone
-* Easily create your metadata file on your iPhone.
+  Easily create your metadata file on your iPhone.
   **Download the app: https://testflight.apple.com/join/XtJI9qTW.**
+* ### Scrape your collection
-* Scrape your already uploaded collections to be ready for sale using this robot.
+  Scrape your already uploaded collections to be ready for sale using this robot.
   **Discover this tool: [Collection Scraper](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/tree/master/extension-tools/collection-scraper).**
+* ### Make your file compatible
-* Convert your metadata JSON file from one type to another (`Upload` to `Upload & Sale`, `Upload & Sale` to `Upload`) or arrange it in the specified order.
+  Convert your metadata JSON file from one type to another (`Upload` to `Upload & Sale`, `Upload & Sale` to `Upload`) or arrange it in the specified order.
   **Discover this tool: [File Compatibilizer](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/tree/master/extension-tools/file-compatibilizer).**
+* ### Generate your metadata file
-* Generate a whole file from a generic file or modify a file by replacing massively some values by others.
+  Generate a whole file from a generic file or modify a file by replacing massively some values by others.
   **Discover this tool: [Generic File](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/tree/master/extension-tools/generic-file).**

 ## Changelog